gopinathdanda/installation-issues/ubuntu-grub-rescue.md

 ## Grub rescue error after deleting Ubuntu installation

 After accidentally formatting the HD partition contaning my Ubuntu installation, grub2 would go to grub-rescue on startup, thereby blocking access to Windows.

 Using:

 <pre>
 ls
 </pre>

-in the grub rescue listed the hard disk partitions [(hd0) (hd0,msdos1) (hd0,msdos5) (hd0,msdos6)] none of which was readable by grub, because none of them was the Ubuntu boot.
+in the grub-rescue listed the hard disk partitions [(hd0) (hd0,msdos1) (hd0,msdos5) (hd0,msdos6)] none of which was readable by grub, because none of them was the Ubuntu boot.

 ## Resolution

-### Creating a bootable disk
+### Creating a bootable disk on Mac OSX 10.11.1 El Capitan

 <strong>Note:</strong> Live bootable Ubuntu USB flash drive created using Unetbootin on Mac (OSX 10.11.1 El Capitan) was not able to boot up the PC.

-After downloading the <strong>.iso</strong> image of Ubuntu 14.04 from Ubuntu website, I used:
+After downloading the <strong>.iso</strong> image of Ubuntu 14.04 from Ubuntu website in my Mac, I used:

 <pre>
 hdiutil convert -format UDRW -o Downloads/ubuntu-14.04-desktop-i386 Downloads/ubuntu-14.04-desktop-i386.iso